Market Intelligence

 INTERVIEW ANGLE

 IPO pipeline questions test your ability to connect market conditions to new issuance decisions.
-The key framework: companies IPO when they can, not when they must — so an open window reflects positive equity sentiment, institutional demand for growth assets, and founder/sponsor desire for liquidity.
-Klarna's expected IPO is a useful case study: delayed from 2022 peak valuation of $46B, now targeting $15-20B, illustrating how companies wait for valuation recovery before accessing public markets.
-The SPAC comparison shows how market structures shift with capital availability.
+The key framework: companies IPO when they can, not when they must — the current tariff-driven volatility means sponsors are rationally waiting for a cleaner window rather than leaving valuation on the table.
+Klarna is the most useful live case study — delayed from a 2022 peak valuation of $46B, now targeting $15–20B, illustrating how companies wait for valuation recovery before proceeding.
+The record IG issuance wave is the counterpoint — investment grade corporates are rushing to market ahead of anticipated Fed cuts, front-running the rate decline to lock in current spreads.

 PRIVATE EQUITY